John J. Rowlands: Cache Lake Country

 Throughout his life, Rowlands contributed articles and stories about outdoors woodcraft and his experiences to such magazines as the Atlantic Monthly and Boys' Life.
 He wrote two books, and he is most noted for his first book, Cache Lake Country: Life in the North Woods, a fictionalized account of his experiences with Chief Tibeash in the lake country of the North Ontario woods, originally written between 1945 and 1947 as a series of letters available by subscription for $1 a month.
 Rowlands and his friend and MIT colleague, the illustrator and photographer Henry B. Kane, who illustrated both of Rowlands' books, would take periodic trips to Northern Canada, and Rowlands added Kane as a character in the book.

 The book was published in 1947 by W. W. Norton & Company and in England by Adam and Charles Black the following year.
-Norton reissued in 1953 in a slightly smaller format as the Wilderness Edition, with a two-page foreword by Rowlands, and in paperback in 1978.
+Norton reissued the book in 1959 in a slightly smaller format as the Wilderness Edition, with a two-page foreword by Rowlands, and in paperback in 1978.
 Lyons & Burford reissued the book in 1990 with an introduction by Verlyn Klinkenborg, and in 1998 it was again reissued by Countryman Press, an imprint of Norton, with subsequent printings.
 It won the 1999 National Outdoor Book Award (NOBA) in the Outdoor Classic Category.